ehsong/ehsong.github.io/_pages/about.md

 My works have been published or forthcoming in *Journal of Chinese Political Science*, *Chinese Political Science Review*, *Asian Journal of Comparative Politics*, *International Area Studies Review*, *Asian Survey*, *Korea Observer*, and *The Diplomat*.

-Before starting professorship I was a pre-doctoral fellow at [School of Social Development and Public Policy, Fudan University](https://www.fudan.edu.cn/en/2019/0514/c295a96700/page.htm) in Shanghai, China.
+Before starting professorship I was a research fellow at [German Institute for Global and Area Studies (GIGA)](https://www.giga-hamburg.de/en/) and a pre-doctoral fellow at [School of Social Development and Public Policy, Fudan University](https://www.fudan.edu.cn/en/2019/0514/c295a96700/page.htm) in Shanghai, China.
 I hold MA and PhD in Political Science from [Stanford University](https://stanford.edu).

 Please see my [google scholar](https://scholar.google.com/citations?user=0TXDcZUAAAAJ&hl=en), [research](https://ehsong.github.io/research/), [invited talks and conferences](https://ehsong.github.io/talks/) for more details.